Ed McQuarters

-Eddie Lee McQuarters (born April 16, 1943) is a former defensive tackle for the Saskatchewan Roughriders from 1966 to 1974.
+Eddie Lee McQuarters (born April 16, 1943) is a former Canadian football player.
+He was a defensive tackle for the Saskatchewan Roughriders from 1966 to 1974.
 McQuarters was inducted into the Canadian Football Hall of Fame in 1988.

 College and NFL

-After a stellar career at the University of Oklahoma, McQuarters was selected in the 18th round of the 1965 NFL draft by the St. Louis Cardinals, but after one year was released.
+After a stellar career as an American football player at the University of Oklahoma, McQuarters was selected in the 18th round of the 1965 NFL draft by the St. Louis Cardinals, but after one year was released.

 Saskatchewan Roughriders

 McQuarters was a defensive tackle, playing his entire 9-year career for Saskatchewan.
 The Green Riders played in four Grey Cup games during that period, winning in his rookie year, the 54th Grey Cup in 1966 against the Ottawa Rough Riders.

-Mcquarters lost his left eye in a home workshop accident prior to the 1971 season, which limited his effectiveness but did not prevent him from playing up to the 1974 season, when he was cut after spending most of the year with knee injuries.
+McQuarters lost his left eye in a home workshop accident prior to the 1971 season, which limited his effectiveness but did not prevent him from playing up to the 1974 season, when he was cut after spending most of the year with knee injuries.